tytydraco/yessleep/out/I_posted_a_story_on_here_last_week_and_now_I_regret_it.md

 A troll, this early in the morning?

-"Har-har that's hilarious.
-Glad you liked it I guess?"
+"Har-har that's hilarious."
 I pressed send.

 The response was not what I expected.

 "Read this carefully.
 You have made a grave mistake revealing such intimate secrets of the order.
 For this they will expect payment."

 I felt a sudden flash of anxiety.
 This troll wasn't very funny.
 The Illuminati?
-It was a joke?
-A conspiracy theory like the Knights Templar and Area 51.
+It was a joke... a conspiracy theory like the Knights Templar and Area 51.

 'You are living at 8868 Haberdash Lane, Bingleton"